Weekly Social Skills Programs & Caregiver Training

 Adults aged 18-30 years attend weekly face-to-face sessions independently.
 A nominated social coach (usually a parent or support person) joins a weekly online coaching session, offering greater flexibility—ideal for families balancing study, work, or living arrangements.
 This format helps build independence while still offering strong support behind the scenes.

-We are currently taking Expressions of Interest for this program, either for 2025 or 2026.
+We are currently taking Expressions of Interest for 2026.

 Topics of Instruction